pluteski/speech-to-text/blog/content/hashgraph.md

 and decentralized consensus systems.
 At the time of writing this article I have no investment in any cryptocurrency, I do not work for or represent any organization related to cryptocurrencies or distributed ledger technologies.
 As of the time this article was posted, I am still learning about this area.
-I am not an expert.

 So why am I writing this?